ricardopieper/donkey-lang/Freyr VM.md

     jumps to that ip

 When a call is made, the stack looks like:
-    - function return value (reserved) (pushed by the function itself)
+    - function return value (reserved) (pushed by the caller itself)
-    - function arguments (pushed by the function itself)
+    - function arguments (pushed by the caller itself)
-    - return bp (pushed by the function itself)
+    - return bp (pushed by the caller itself)
     - return ip (pushed by the call instruction)

 When a function gets called: